 What would you do with an extra $1,000?

-You could use it for Christmas shopping, pay down debt, beef up your emergency fund, or take a fun trip.
+You could use it for Christmas shopping, pay down debt, beef up your emergency fund, or take a fun trip, or just save it so you don’t get in bankruptcy.
 I know, I know – you’re already thinking that you don’t have time to earn that extra $1,000 to use as you please.

 Well, I’m here to tell you that you do.
 Here’s how.

 Break It Down

 Think about – there are 52 weeks in a year.
 That means you only have to earn about $20 each week to make an extra $1,000 per year.
 That’s $1,000 that you could do anything you wanted with.
 An extra $1,000 you could earmark for something special.

 Now that you’ve thought about it, earning an extra $20 a week doesn’t really sound so hard does it?
 All you need to do is dedicate about one hour each week.
 You should be able to carve an hour of time from your schedule pretty easily.